"Live in each season as it passes; breathe the air, drink the drink, taste the fruit and resign yourself to the influence of the earth."

 Each year, a theme is chosen by our Early Childhood teachers and is brought to life by our hardworking volunteers.
 This year's theme is "Around the World-Stories of Service."
 Many hours and long days go in to the production of this lovingly handcrafted event to offer an alternative to the traditional, often scary, celebrations of Halloween.
-Tickets are limited, purchase in advance using the link below.

 December 7th, 2019

 Advent represents a special time in the Waldorf calendar.
 It is a time of moving through the darkness toward the yearly rebirth of the light, when the days will begin to grow longer again.
 Many cultures around the world celebrate festivals of the light in the darkness of winter and at Cedar Springs, Advent Spiral is a special holiday tradition.

 During the spiral, participants will be invited to come forward and receive an apple with a candle inside.
 While soft music is played, they walk the spiral path and add their light to the whole.
 By the end, the whole spiral becomes aglow with lights, illuminating precious crystals, shells and red roses tucked into fragrant greenery.
 It is a beautiful, reverent offering; an opportunity to come together to share a time of stillness and peace amid this busy season.

 May 2nd, 2020